-Any device, attached to the teeth or removable, designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after braces are removed.
+Any device that is attached to the teeth permanently or temporarily, designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after the braces are removed.

 The metal wire that is attached to the brackets and used to move the teeth.

 The metal ring that is cemented to a tooth for strength and anchorage.
 Band has a welded bracket or other type of orthodontic attachment.

 A word commonly used to describe a fixed orthodontic appliance, usually comprised of brackets, bands and wires.